Teamfight Tactics Guide by PsiGuard

 9. Sell extra units in order to reach the next interest break point.
 If you have 49 gold, selling a 1g unit will get you to 50.

-10. All items can stack their effects.
+10. Many items can stack their effects.
 Two Guardian Angels will revive your unit twice per combat round!

 11. If you lose a game, check out the team compositions of the top few players.
 You might find a new strategy to use for next time.